Sawall-Lab/Lab_management/6_Coral_tissue_analyses/Zoox_Counts_protocol_md/Zoox_Counts_protocol.md

 microscope pushes back towards the wall to give you more space, but be careful, as it will hit the wall.

+We've noticed that pulling the slider (column) all the way out to adjust the amount of light/exposure is the easiest way to find your cells in Wide blue.
+They'll be a faint red and then you can adjust the exposure on the screen/computer program.

 ## To Take Images

 Once you have your symbionts in focus, press **snapshot**.